louisleger/paint-vr/README.md

 # paint-vr

-This project was done with a good highschool friend of mine Ixil Miniussi, who uploaded this project to github that we worked on for several months from January to June 2019.
+This project was done with a good highschool friend of mine Ixil Miniussi, who uploaded it to github.
+We worked on this project for several months from January to June 2019.
 [Demonstration Video](https://www.youtube.com/embed/_4Z0W0Z2gyc).

 # What is it